-‘Lifestyle-related’ health conditions are wide, varied and complex.
-Lifestyle is influenced by how we live, the health promoting choices we make or do not make; environmental challenges including the air we breathe, our social fabric & connections, economic status, behavioural factors and even cultural, religious, or spiritual beliefs.
+How we live, the health promoting choices we make, environmental challenges including chemical exposures, viral, bacterial and parasitic infections, the air we breathe, our social fabric & connections, economic status, and behavioural factors.

 It is helpful for cancer patients to think about the impacts of change and to discuss with family, friends or their counsellor.

-For cancer patients who are wanting to look at lifestyle medicine as a part of their health restoration plan, I encourage you to be discerning, well-informed and to do your due diligence before making decisions about significant lifestyle changes to enhance your recovery.
+I encourage cancer patients who are wanting to embrace lifestyle medicine as a part of their health restoration plan to be discerning, well-informed and to do their due diligence before making decisions about significant lifestyle changes to enhance cancer recovery.

 I have 1000s of patient questionnaire records that date back almost 40 years.
 The records accurately document patient’s lifestyle influences and choices.

-These patients were not overweight; they report that they had looked after their health and had quite reasonable balanced diets.
+These patients were not overweight; they report that they had looked after their health and had reasonably balanced diets.